- Education and Science»

 This praying mantis seems to be saying "glad to meetcha!"
 But don't let it's friendly appearance fool you, mantises have been known to eat small frogs, lizards and even hummingbirds.
 Their main diet is other insects, but cannibalism is always an option in their world.
 Notice the many spikes on the front legs.
 The praying mantis can move with lightning speed to capture it's prey in those spikes.

 Mantises are the only insect able to move it's head around 180 degrees.
+Imagine being able to see your back!
 It can also see movement for up to 60 feet away.
 These large insects can grow up to 6 inches and live up to 12 months.

 Here Are Some Great New Pictures